SystemsApproach/5G/ran.rst

     :width: 400px
     :align: center

-    Figure 4.3: Split-RAN hierarchy, with one CU serving multiple DUs, each of which serves multiple RUs.
+    Split-RAN hierarchy, with one CU serving multiple DUs, each of which serves multiple RUs.

 Clearly, a DU needs to be “near” (within 1ms) the RUs it manages since